 Related: How Not to Launch New Cars in Pakistan

-According to Mohammad Sabir Sheikh, a motorcycle dealer with outlet on Karachi’s famous Akbar Road market said, soaring food prices and utility bills had hit low-income and middle-class buyers hard, whose first choice used to be locally assembled Chinese bikes owing to their low prices.
-For the last few months however, such buyers had slowed down on buying 2-wheelers.
+According to Mohammad Sabir Sheikh, a motorcycle dealer with an outlet on Karachi’s famous Akbar Road market, soaring food prices and utility bills had hit low-income and middle-class buyers hard, whose first choice used to be locally assembled Chinese bikes owing to their low prices.
+For the last few months, however, such buyers had slowed down on buying 2-wheelers.

 Related: The Costly Auto Industry of Pakistan- Destination Unknown (Part 1)

-A Chinese motorcycle which used to cost around Rs 40,000 couple of years ago no cost almost Rs 70,000.
+A Chinese motorcycle which used to cost around Rs 40,000 a couple of years ago no cost almost Rs 70,000.
 The price of Honda 70cc also rose to Rs 96,000 during the same time.
-The industry players blame rupee depreciation, higher raw material and shipping cost for price hike despite the fact that motorcycle makers claim to have achieved maximum localization in the auto sector.
+The industry players blame rupee depreciation, higher raw materials, and shipping costs for price hikes despite the fact that motorcycle makers claim to have achieved maximum localization in the auto sector.

-Chinese motorcycles used to command the two-wheel market with 60% of the market share, but now it was down at just 35%.
-Buyers with good purchase power are opting for known Japanese brands such as Honda, Yamaha and Suzuki or other imported brands with bigger engine capacity for inter-city traveling & tours, thus the sales of expensive bikes is increasing.
+Chinese motorcycles used to command the two-wheel market with 60% of the market share, but now it is down to just 35%.
+Buyers with good purchase power are opting for known Japanese brands such as Honda, Yamaha, and Suzuki or other imported brands with bigger engine capacity for inter-city traveling & tours, thus the sales of expensive bikes are increasing.

 Related: The Costly Auto Industry of Pakistan- Destination Unknown (Part 2)

-The sales trend in both the cases, be it 2-wheelers or 4-wheelers clearly show that those with strong purchase power can enjoy the luxury of owning a high priced car/ bike despite rising prices however in case of low price segments, both 2-wheel and 4-wheel makers are suffering badly since buyers are unable to go for new options due to limited income and rising cost of living.
+The sales trend in both cases, be it 2-wheelers or 4-wheelers clearly shows that those with strong purchase power can enjoy the luxury of owning a high-priced car/ bike despite rising prices however in the case of low-price segments, both 2-wheel and 4-wheel makers are suffering badly since buyers are unable to go for new options due to limited income and rising cost of living.

 Article sources: Dawn, The News